SEMrush vs Ahrefs: Which SEO tool is worth your hard-earned cash?

 SEMrush is a much better tool for Pay-Per-Click (PPC) advertising (aka Search Engine Marketing (SEM)).
 It has a lot of SEM features Ahrefs doesn't have, such as:

 - Competitive PPC analysis (see what keywords competitors are bidding on, how much their spending on average, and what their ad copy is).

 - A CPC (cost per click) map that shows you average CPC based on state.

 - And more!

 Honestly, SEMrush is just as robust of a PPC tool as it is an SEO tool.
-That's part of the reason I find SEMrush to be of better value for business owners with their hands in many marketing tasks.
+That's part of the reason I find SEMrush to be of better value for the over 31 million small business owners with their hands in many marketing tasks.